Mariansza/GraFx/README.md

 ### Creating the base files
-So now that we have our dependency packages installed we can start.
+So now that we have our dependency packages installed :

 Create an .env file in backend folder and add the following lines to it with your credentials from the CHILI Publisher portal.